Code of Conduct

 A formal agreement with a competitor need not exist to violate these laws.
 A general discussion followed by common action can be enough to show an implied agreement.
 In an investigation, every communication, written or oral, is subject to extreme scrutiny.
 You must not engage in any communication with a competitor that could result in price-fixing, bid-rigging (including complementary bidding), allocation of customers or markets, boycotts or production limits to restrain trade.

-To ensure that Lexmark complies with these laws, all contracts, arrangements and questionable situations should be reviewed by Lexmark’s Legal Department, except for standard contracts and practices already approved by Lexmark’s Legal Department (such as standard sales and purchasing agreements and practices).
+To ensure that Lexmark complies with these laws, all contracts, arrangements and questionable situations should be reviewed by Lexmark’s Legal Department, except for standard contracts and practices already approved by Lexmark’s Legal Department (such

 Foreign Corrupt Practices Act